It is a component that the body requires for the formation of cartilage.

 - Redness on the cheekbones of the face.

-The effect of glucosamine during pregnancy or lactation is unknown, so it is not recommended to use it at this time.
+The effect of Glucosamine during pregnancy or lactation is unknown, so it is not recommended to use it.

 Some studies have suggested that a form of Glucosamine can help people with bowel disease.

-It seems that it can also inhibit the growth and function of abnormal T cells that mistakenly cause a person’s immune system to attack and destroy myelin, the tissue that insulates the nerves.
+It can also inhibit the growth and function of abnormal T cells that mistakenly cause a person’s immune system to attack and destroy myelin, the tissue that insulates the nerves.

 Another study found that Glucosamine can have a drag effect when used with ibuprofen to reduce pain levels in people with temporomandibular joint problems.

-This supplement has been recommended for a variety of conditions and diseases, but studies have tended to be inconclusive or have proved ineffective or even harmful, for example, for people with allergies.
+This supplement has been recommended for various conditions and diseases, but studies have tended to be inconclusive or have proved ineffective or even harmful, for example, for people with allergies.

 There is no evidence, for example, that it helps or does not help people with sports injuries or chronic low back pain.

-There are no scientific studies to suggest that glucosamine is beneficial or harmful to people with venous insufficiency, which affects blood flow in the legs.
+There are no scientific studies to suggest that Glucosamine is beneficial or harmful to people with venous insufficiency, affecting blood flow in the legs.